 This year, we anticipate media publishers will:

-1. Invest in CMS for media platforms that enable easy multi-channel publishing: News media reporters and editors work in overdrive to publish content as quickly as possible, to as many channels as possible.
+News media reporters and editors work in overdrive to publish content as quickly and to as many channels as possible.
 This means news teams need publishing platforms that enable them to publish channel-optimized content once to multiple devices.
-In 2018, we predict media companies that have not re-platformed to more modern publishing platforms will invest in new platforms that make multi-channel publishing easier.
+In 2018, we predict media companies that have not re-platformed will invest in new, more modern publishing platforms and news content management systems that make multi-channel publishing easier.

-As media companies invest in new and leading technology, like AI, AR/VR, OTT, smart speakers and multi-channel publishing platforms, we believe that media will reach new levels of maturity in the industry’s digital transformation.
-Combined with additional mergers and acquisitions, we’re excited to see how these digital media trends play out in 2018, shaping the future of digital news media moving forward.
+As media companies invest in new and leading technology such AI, AR/VR, OTT, smart speakers and multi-channel publishing platforms, we believe media will reach new levels of maturity in the industry’s digital transformation.
+We’re excited to see how these digital media trends, combined with additional mergers and acquisitions, play out in 2018, shaping the future of digital news media moving forward.